eguvenc/o2/Auth/Docs/tr/README.md

     <tbody>
         <tr>
             <td>adapter</td>
-            <td>Adapter is used to authenticate against a particular type of authentication service, such as AssociativeArray (RDBMS or NoSQL), or file-based.</td>
+            <td>Adapter is used to authenticate against a particular type of authentication service, such as Database (RDBMS or NoSQL), or file-based.</td>
         </tr>
         <tr>
             <td>memory[key]</td>